-Pro Tools lets you set plug-ins as inactive in order to free up DSP resources for other plug-ins and processing.
+You can set plug-ins as inactive in order to free up DSP resources for other plug-ins and processing.
 When a plug-in is inactive it retains its assignment, position, and related automation playlists.
 However, it will not pass audio and does not consume any DSP or TDM resources.